NodyHub/blog/content/posts/link-write-attack.md

 - tar
 ---

-I have recently done some development work and deep-dived into archive extraction.
-I identified during that work interesting behaviors which I will explain in the following.
+I've recently been working on some exciting development projects, including a deep dive into archive extraction.
+During this work, I discovered some fascinating behaviours that I'm thrilled to share with you in the following sections.

 <!--more-->

 _**TL;DR:**_ Tar archives can contain multiple entries with the same filename.
-Golang follows symlinks while calling [`os.Create(name string) (*File, error)`](https://pkg.go.dev/os#Create).
-The combination can lead to arbitrary writes during file extraction.
+It is important to note that Golang follows symlinks while calling [`os.Create(name string) (*File, error)`](https://pkg.go.dev/os#Create).
+This combination can lead to arbitrary writes during file extraction.

 ## Observations